tloen/ericjwang/_posts/2016-07-14-example-post_03.md

 ---
 title:		'03.
 Example post (not "content")'
-description:	"A short description of the works"
+description:	"This is a description, not an excerpt.
+I once tried to eat a banana and it has since fallen out of favor.
+I eat rotten tomatoes now just to spite all of the worlds hateful bananas."
 layout: post
 author:		"P.J."
 ---

 <style>

+ /* This is just for the 'img' examples towards the end */

  img {
   border: solid grey 1px;
 }